astrofrog/numtraits/README.md

 >>> s.radius = 1.
 >>> s.radius = -3
 ...
-ValueError: radius should be strictly positive
+TraitError: radius should be strictly positive
 >>> s.radius = [1,2]
 ...
-TypeError: radius should be a scalar value
+TraitError: radius should be a scalar value
 >>> s.position = (1,2,3)
 >>> s.position = 3
 ...
-TypeError: position should be a 1-d sequence
+TraitError: position should be a 1-d sequence
 >>> s.position = (1,2,3,4)
 ...
-ValueError: position has incorrect length (expected 3 but found 4)
+TraitError: position has incorrect length (expected 3 but found 4)
 ```

-The following arguments to ``NumericalProperty`` are available (in addition to the property name):
+The following arguments to ``NumericalProperty`` are available:

 * ``ndim``: restrict the values to arrays with this number of dimension
 * ``shape``: restrict the values to arrays with this shape.
 If specified, ``ndim`` does not need to be given.